philipnickel/kni_webapp/DEPLOYMENT_PROGRESS.md

 # KNI WebApp Deployment Progress Summary

-## Current Status: 95% Complete - Final Environment Variable Issue
+## Current Status: 96% Complete - Using Fallback Secret Key for Preview Deployments

 ### What Was Accomplished
 We successfully debugged and resolved the original webapp deployment issues by creating a completely new Coolify project following "the intended Coolify way" as requested.